awsdocs/amazon-sagemaker-developer-guide/doc_source/usingamazon-sagemaker-components.md

   1. Choose **Pipelines** to access the KFP UI\.

-### Create IAM Users/Roles for KFP pods and the Amazon SageMaker service<a name="create-iam-usersroles-for-kfp-pods-and-the-amazon-sagemaker-service"></a>
+### Create IAM Users/Roles for KFP pods and the SageMaker service<a name="create-iam-usersroles-for-kfp-pods-and-the-amazon-sagemaker-service"></a>

 You now have a Kubernetes cluster with Kubeflow set up\.
-To run Amazon SageMaker Components for Kubeflow Pipelines, the Kubeflow Pipeline pods need access to Amazon SageMaker\.
-In this section, you create IAM users/roles to be used by Kubeflow Pipeline pods and Amazon SageMaker\.
+To run SageMaker Components for Kubeflow Pipelines, the Kubeflow Pipeline pods need access to SageMaker\.
+In this section, you create IAM users/roles to be used by Kubeflow Pipeline pods and SageMaker\.

 #### Create a KFP execution role<a name="create-a-kfp-execution-role"></a>